project-leek/project-leek/docs/README.md

 # Docs

-This directory contains the docs of the leek-box.
+This directory contains the docs of the leek.

 ## Build your own box